deponte-designer/Eventify/README.md

 ## Usage

-The search bar  i slocatered at the top of the landing page, when a valid music artis is entered and selected the Artists page is populated, user can view information about the seleceted artist including biography (which can be extended by by clicking the button)m playcount information including most popular albums showing the album covers and suggestions of similar artists.
+The search bar i displayed at the top of the landing page, when a valid music artist is entered and selected the Artist page is populated, user can view information about the selected artist including biography (which can be extended by  clicking the button) playcount information including most popular albums showing the album covers and suggestions of similar artists.
-User can view the next 5 upcoming events for the artist and follow the link to the Ticketmaster page to book tickets.
+Users can view the next 5 upcoming events for the artist and follow the link to the Ticketmaster page to book tickets.

 ## Credits

-This README was created by following the Good-README-Guide on git.bootcampcontent:
+This README was created by following the Good-README Guide on git.
+Bootcamp content:

 https://git.bootcampcontent.com/uk-edx-16-week/UK-VIRT-FE-PT-10-2023-U-LOLC/-/blob/main/01-html-git-github-module/04-code-refactor-lesson/challenge/Good-README-Guide.md